 When beginning to meditate, it is advisable not to overdo it.
 Like learning anything new, your physical, mental, and emotional states will need to adjust to the new experiences.
 And if you overdo it, you may have some adverse reactions and give up.
 However, as you progress, you can add any number of sessions during the day to fit your lifestyle.
 The ultimate goal for serious meditators is to be living in a hyper-aware meditative state most, or all, of the time.

-The Most Important Factors To Consider When Figuring Out How Many Times Can I Meditate In A Day Are:
+Important Factors To Consider Regarding How Many Times To Meditate A Day Are:

 1) What results do you want to achieve?

 For relaxation, you can take a few moments to consciously release tension from your body many times a day.
 A few moments here and there may only add up to twenty to thirty minutes during the day.
 However, huge benefits are achieved and maintained throughout the day because you have engaged in twenty to thirty mini-sessions.